nnmfnwl7/dxmakerbot/README.md

 `*` = optional

 ### Example situation no. 1 and corresponding command:
-- Let say, user is running Blocknet wallet with address blck0123456789blck and all his staked and masternode rewards coins go to this address.
+- Lets say, the user is running a Blocknet wallet with address blck0123456789blck, all his Stakes and Service Node rewards go to this address.
-- Let say, user want to automatically sell all staked Blocknet coins for Litecoin which wallet is using address lite0123456789lite.
+- Lets say, the user wants to automatically sell all staked BLOCK for Litecoin, and the LTC wallet is using address lite0123456789lite.
-- So user uses dxmakerbor config like this:
+- So the user configures dxmakerbot like this:
 ```
 --maker BLOCK --makeraddress blck0123456789blck --taker LTC --takeraddress lite0123456789lite
 ```

-- Let say, most effective to sell Blocknet is at minimum amount of 10 block because of high fees on Litecoin.
-So bot needs to be configured to open orders of minimum at 10 Blocknet coins.
+- Lets say, the most efficient way to sell BLOCK is at a minimum amount of 10 BLOCK due to high fees on Litecoin.
+So the bot needs to be configured to open orders at a minimum of 10 BLOCK.
-- Let say, user know that time to time blocknet price goes about 22% up and down and he wants to cover whole pricing by using staggered orders.
+- Lets say, the user knows that occasionally the BLOCK price fluctuates ~22% and he wants to cover the whole fluctuations by using staggered orders.
-- Let say, user also wants to staggered orders been in valley mode, means placing small orders with 10BLOCK nearest to center-price at +3% up to last order at 100BLOCK at +22%
+- Lets say, the user also wants to stagger orders in valley mode, placing small orders with 10 BLOCK nearest to center-price at +3% up to last order at 100 BLOCK at +22%
-- Let say, user wants always place higher orders first for the case of insufficient funds.
+- Lets say, the user wants always place higher orders first for the case of insufficient funds.
 - So used uses dxmakerbot config like this:
 ```
 --sellstart 100 --sellend 10 --slidestart 1.22 --slideend 1.03
 ```

-- Let say, user wants to have opened maximum 5 orders between that 22% and 3%
+- Lets say, the user wants to have a maximum of 5 orders between that 22% and 3%.
 ```
 --maxopen 5
 ```

-- Let say, user know that price time to time goes to pump at +40% so he wants to cover that case by one order at +38%
+- Lets say, the user knows that that occasionally the BLOCK price pumps to +40%, so he wants to cover that case by one order at +38%.
 ```
 --slidepump 0.38
 ```

-- Let say, user rather wait for 2 staggered orders to be finished than reopen low price one order
+- Lets say, the user would rather wait for 2 staggered orders to be finished than reopen at a low price on one order.
-- Let say, but if not multiple orders will finish at time of 10 minutes, all orders goes to reset
+- Lets say, that if all of the orders don't finish within 10 minutes, all orders are reset.
 ```
 --reopenfinishednum 0 --resetafterorderfinishnumber 2 --resetafterorderfinishdelay 600
 ```

-- Let say, user always wants to have some little 2 blocknets save on his wallet
+- Lets say, the user always wants to have at least 2 BLOCK available, excluded from orders or trades
 ```
 --balancesavenumber 2 --balancesavepercent 0
 ```

-- Let say, user always wants to check of price changes and reset all orders at +3% of price change.
+- Lets say, the user wants to check for price changes and reset all orders after a +3% price change.
-- But if price goes down, he knows its only correction, and price downtrend must be followed by at least 8% dump.
+- But if the price goes down, he knows it's only a correction, and the price downtrend must be followed by at least an 8% dump.
 ```
 --resetonpricechangepositive 0.03 --resetonpricechangenegative 0.08
 ```

-- Let say, user is running multiple bots and have low internet connection, so he decide to give all internal operation time 15 seconds
+- Lets say, the user is running multiple bots and has a slow internet connection, so he decides to give all internal operation time 15 seconds
 ```
 --delayinternal 15
 ```

-- Let say, rechecking price source very often will cause client dxmakerbot been banned for a few minutes, so user decide to check price only once per 2 minutes
+- Lets say, re-checking the price source very often will cause the dxmakerbot client to be banned or rate-limited for a few minutes, so the user decides to check price only once, every 2 minutes
 ```
 --delaycheckprice 120
 ```

-Corresponding command for example situation no. 1:
+The corresponding command for example situation no. 1 is:
 ```
 python3 dxmakerbot_v2.py --maker BLOCK --makeraddress blck0123456789blck --taker LTC --takeraddress lite0123456789lite --sellstart 100 --sellend 10 --slidestart 1.22 --slideend 1.03 --maxopen 5 --reopenfinishednum 0 --balancesavenumber 2 --balancesavepercent 0 --slidedynpositive 0.0 --slidedynnegative 0.0 --slidedynzoneignore 0.05 --slidedynzonemax 0.9 --slidepump 0.38 --resetonpricechangepositive 0.03 --resetonpricechangenegative 0.08 --resetafterdelay 0 --resetafterorderfinishnumber 2 --resetafterorderfinishdelay 600 --delayinternal 15 --delaycheckprice 120
 ```